thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

    would not be.
  * Once inside the `<form>` tag, no other `th:object` attribute can be specified.
    This is consistent with the fact that HTML forms cannot be nested.
+ * The name used in `th:object` (`seedStarter` in the example above) must match the name of the corresponding model attribute on the Spring MVC side.
+Unless a different name is set explicitly (e.g. via `@ModelAttribute("someName")` on the controller method parameter, or `Model#addAttribute("someName", ...)`), Spring will use the uncapitalized simple name of the command object's class as the model attribute name, so a `SeedStarter` object will by default be exposed to the view as `seedStarter`.